baidiwang/book-library/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Frontend Unit Tests: Launches the test runner in the interactive watch mode specifically for frontend testing.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+#### Current Test Limitations

+Due to issues with Swiper integration, tests for the `BookList` component cannot currently be run.

+### `npm testServer`

+Backend Unit Tests: Executes the tests for the backend to verify that all API endpoints function correctly.

 ### `npm run build`